 While it’s great that Apple and Amazon have improved security, it’s too bad it took this very public and embarrassing episode to make it happen.

 But what about all of the other services that we use and rely on every day?
 How do we know their account recovery processes can’t be exploited or circumvented?

 And that means that it’s up to us to take on the responsibility to stack the deck a little more in our favor and minimize whatever damage might result.

 Even if it does add a little inconvenience.

 That little inconvenience is nothing compared to the massive inconvenience of account loss, data loss, or even identity theft.

 “Had I used two-factor authentication for my Google account, it’s possible that none of this would have happened…”

-Two-factor authentication, now more commonly available than back in 2012, means knowing the email address and the password is not enough to gain access to an account.
-When enabled, two-factor authentication requires not only the standard username/password information, but you must also enter information from a device or mobile phone application, proving that you are in possession of that particular device at the time you login.
+Two-factor authentication, now more commonly available than back in 2012, means the email address and the password is not enough to gain access to an account.
+When enabled, two-factor authentication requires something you know (the standard username/password information), but also something you have (for instance, information from a device or mobile phone application, which proves you are in possession of that particular device at the time you log in).